thomasstrassmann/ingredient5/README.md

 ![Color palette](./static/img/documentation/color_palette.png "Color palette")

 The app logo was created with the Adobe Express.
 The corresponding green should reflect the targeted healthy diet.
+To clear up any confusion: The figurative mark replaces the "S" with a 5, but the word mark has this S to make it clear that the name is to be understood in the plural and not "Ingredient Five".

 ![Logo](./static/img/documentation/final-logo.png "Logo")